TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

   without KYC and so those circumstances made me believe that crypto's rate of adoption was accelerating.

-And with these concepts in mind, for a long period of time, I then selected my portfolio's assets.
-I think I stopped thoroughly applying it some time in the bull market, and so it is urgently necessary to formulate and update my thinking on what to pay attention now in the crypto market.
+With these concepts in mind, for a long period of time, I then selected my portfolio's assets.
+I think I stopped thoroughly applying the thesis some time in the bull market, and so it is urgently necessary to re-formulate and update my thinking on what to pay attention now in the crypto market.

 ## My Investment Observations for 2022 and Beyond

-### As An Accelerationist, I'm Bored
+### As A non-Thielian Accelerationist, I'm Bored

-What I think shocked me the most about the surrounding allegations of SBF and FTX is that it sadly confirms a hypothesis that people I don't feel particularily aligned to promote on social media: Namely that FTX's collapse and seeing the curtain pulled back on crypto's inter-pandemic bull market mania is just ugly.
+What I think shocked me the most about the surrounding allegations of SBF and FTX is that it sadly confirms a hypothesis that many people promoted on social
+media: Namely that crypto's inter-pandemic bull market mania is just ugly.

-Already jugding the memes popularized during crypto's ATH, "gems" like WAGMI and GM felt too chad-like and failed to embody the space's original spirit.
+Already judging the memes popularized during crypto's ATH, "gems" like WAGMI and GM, felt too chad-like and failed to embody the space's original spirit.

-Whereas other bull runs have had clear technical innvations behind them: It felt like this one was a mixture of the space discovering renevue with DeFi, but that the truly mind.bending ideas had now been tucked away in a backlog drawers because who still wants to spent time experimenting when dollars can be made, right?
+Whereas other bull runs have had clear technical innvations behind them: It felt like this one was a mixture of the space discovering renevue with DeFi, but it also got me thinking that the truly mind-bending ideas have now been tucked away in a backlog drawers because who still wants to spent time experimenting when dollars can be made, right?

 Crypto, when I got interested: It was so fringe and almost conspiracy-theory like that it lacked the masses' appeal - in fact, with my non-techy friends it always made me buffed (or cursed) in an aura of edginess and so many of them never took it or me serious.
-Even today, Bitcoin is to currency what globules is to medicine: Nobody really knew of the actual effects and it is mostly discounted as esoteric.
+Even today, Bitcoin is to currency what globules is to medicine: Nobody really knows of the actual effects and it is mostly discounted as esoteric.

-But what had always been appealing to me was its quality to have extremely variability in its potential: Boom or bust, nobody could really - tell but to make an impactful change in the world, back then, I thought this would be it.
+But what had always been appealing to me was its quality to have extremely variability in its potential: Boom or bust, nobody could really tell - but to make an impactful change in the world, back then, I thought this would be it.

 So I think that's also how accelerationism works fundamentally: An unforgiving